cogment/cogment-doc/src/cogment/cogment-low-level-api-guide/grpc.md

 -   name: The name of the actor.
 -   actor_class: The name of the class of the actor.
 For a particular trial, the possible actor classes are defined in the spec file in the `actor_classes:name` sections.
--   endpoint: The URL where the actor is being served, or "client".
+-   endpoint: The URL where the actor is being served, or "cogment://client".
 The URL is used by the Orchestrator to connect to the actor using the `ServiceActorSP` gRPC service.
-If set to "client", then the actor is a client and will connect to the Orchestrator instead, using the `ClientActorSP` gRPC service.
+If set to "cogment://client", then the actor is a client and will connect to the Orchestrator instead, using the `ClientActorSP` gRPC service.
 -   implementation: (optional) The name of the implementation of the actor class to run.
 If not provided, an arbitrary implementation will be chosen.
 -   config: (optional) The user config for the actor.